If you’re looking to land a VA-backed mortgage, you’re going to run into the VA Funding Fee.

 The VA Funding Fee is a set fee applied to every VA loan.
 Some buyers are exempt from paying the fee; others are eligible to receive a refund after closing.

-Veterans and military buyers who receive compensation for a service-connected disability, or are rated eligible to receive disability compensation as a result of a pre-discharge exam, are exempt from paying the funding fee.
-Military members who are entitled to receive disability compensation are also exempt.
+But veterans and military buyers who receive compensation for a service-connected disability don’t have to pay this fee.
+Neither do surviving spouses and veterans rated eligible to receive disability compensation as a result of a pre-discharge exam or review.
+Veterans on active duty who are entitled to receive disability compensation are also exempt.

-If you pay the fee and then later learn you’re entitled to disability income retroactively to a date before your loan closing date, you may be eligible for a refund.
-Contact your original lender or nearest VA Regional Loan Center for information.
+You may also be eligible for a VA funding fee refund even if you don’t have a claim pending at closing.
+If you pay the funding fee and then later learn you’re entitled to disability income retroactively to a date before your loan closing, you can also seek a refund.

 Since this fee goes to the VA, it’s ultimately up to them to determine your refund eligibility.
 They will consider when the loan closed, the effective date of the disability award and when the application for disability is filed.

 Borrowers would typically start the refund process by contacting their original lender or servicer.
 You can also talk with your VA Regional Loan Center for more information.